vuestorefront-community/odoo/docs/docs/introduction/quick-start/testing-local.md

 ## After installation

-Now just open http://localhost:3000 for VSF and http://localhost:8069 for local Odoo (credentials admin/admin)
+Now just open http://localhost:3000 for Alokai and http://localhost:8069 for local Odoo (credentials admin/admin)

 ::: warning
 You might not see the top categories (MEN/WOMEN) until the Odoo server is initialized (database init takes time to install all modules)